sonic-net/SONiC/doc/DHCPv6_relay/DHCPv6-relay-agent-High-Level-Design.md

 # Why DHCPv6 relay agent

-Generally, the DHCPv6 clients get IP by multicasting the DHCP packets in the LAN, and the server will response clients' request.
+Generally, the DHCPv6 clients get IP by multicasting the DHCP packets in the LAN, and the server will respond to clients' request.
 In this case, it would be necessary to keep the DHCPv6 server and clients in the same LAN.
 DHCPv6 relay agent is used to transmit different subnets' DHCPv6 packets, so that all subnets can share DHCPv6 server, and DHCPv6 server is not required on every LAN.

 A DHCPv6 client sends most messages using a reserved, link-scoped multicast destination address so that the client need not be configured with the address or addresses of DHCP servers.